Skip to content

 What Does Your Free Time Actually Cost?

-This is worth considering carefully.
+This is may also matter.
 Free time is not simply empty time.
 It is when you rest, maintain relationships, pursue hobbies, or simply recover.
 Many people find that once they attach even a modest hourly value to their personal time, the maths around overtime shifts quite noticeably.
 One approach is to think about what you would willingly pay someone else to free up an hour of your day.
 That figure, however rough, is a reasonable starting point.

 The Hidden Costs People Often Overlook